angelahe/SPAtext/README_AH.md

 have a true function evaluator, see hackerrank for an idea of how add ability to create test cases with the functionality, and have the tests evaluate properly too add ability to see previous answers

+did research into gradients and more ideas around cards and making visuals and making it creative